Scotland’s Oldest Bridges.

 Early Bridge Building

 It is not known whether catenary theory was understood by the early master masons, but the concept may have been known of in China and in ancient Egypt.
 In Europe, early-medieval writing was in Latin and largely the preserve of clerics who seldom had an interest in engineering.
 We do know there was a ‘scientia’, or a body of knowledge in Gothic times and later.
 Certainly, Gothic and early Renaissance architects applied principles of geometrical equilibrium.
 There were strict prescriptions of proportion and occasionally some formulae empirically recommending maximum ratio sizes for arches, pier width and foundations.
-Proportions such as these are thought to be the essence of ancient Masonic secrets.
+Proportions such as these may be the essence of very ancient masonic secrets.
 Palladio (Venice c.1560) and Serlio (Bologna c.1540) both recorded the average arch thickness and span of the Roman antiquities.
 The most prolific author and architect was Leon Battista Alberti (Genoa c.1450): his De Re Aedificatoria was the first printed book on architecture.
 On the matter of bridges, he recommended that pier width should be one quarter of span and that voussoir width should be one-fifteenth.
 He also recognised that segmental arches were important, and for these he proposed a range of proportions.
 In the light of modern engineering design, informed by plastic theory and limit analysis, these ancient empirical solutions may seem simplistic, yet Roman arches are still standing today and Medieval cathedrals remain safe despite their complexity of vaults and flying buttresses.
-Perhaps we should not be surprised.
-Heyman’s (Ref) modern thesis is acutely relevant -that the problem of design of masonry is essentially one of geometry; the calculation of stress is of secondary interest; it is the shape of the structure that governs its stability.
+Perhaps we should not be surprised; Heyman’s (Ref) modern thesis is acutely relevant -that the problem of design of masonry is essentially one of geometry; the calculation of stress is of secondary interest.
+It is the shape of the structure that governs its stability.
 Medieval empirical rules were essentially correct.
-Only the proportions themselves might be open to challenge since these were arrived at by practice; however, the ancient builders learned not only from their mistakes, but also from the extensive use of proportionally accurate models.
+Only the proportions themselves might be open to challenge since these were arrived at by practice.
+However, the ancient builders learned not only from their mistakes, but also from the extensive use of proportionally accurate models.

 The early mason was a builder, architect and engineer, rolled into one.
 Master-masons were the consultants of the period: prosperous middle-class professionals in charge of other craftsmen with support from qualified journeymen (day-wage or journée) and apprentices.The Master Mason was the architect and master of works.
 Well-known names were in great demand even internationally.
 Their journeymen colleagues were divided into bankers, carvers and fixers.
-Bankers mainly worked on site, dressing and shaping the stone.
+Bankers mainly worked on site dressing and shaping the stone.
 Some bankers also worked at the quarry.
 Carvers applied art and design; they were effectively sculptors, and seldom employed for bridge-work.
 Fixers were occupied raising the stones and putting them in place.
 Sandstone and granite blocks were extracted from a local quarry in dimensions which matched the natural bedded layers.
 Quarrymen, although not in a guild, were also very skilled.
 They worked in groups called ‘marrows’, assisted by unskilled workmen, in the process of extracting (‘winning') the stone.
 Bonfires were applied to expand the rock.
 Crowbars, feathers and wedges were then used.
 The finer ashlar blocks were then cut with saws sprinkled with a mixture of iron filings and sand.
 These were 'sounded' or lightly struck with a hammer; if a stone rang like a bell it was good; if a dull thud, it was rejected.The cost of transporting the stone could be almost as much as winning it, so local quarries were always preferred.
-One third of extracted stone might be good for ashlar, while two thirds was allocated to rubble or waste.
-Rubble blocks were roughly dressed by hammer (scabbled) and often squared.
-For bridge-work, ashlar was usually reserved for voussoirs, whereas rubble was usually used for the spandrels and abutments.
+One third of extracted stone might be good for ashlar while two thirds was allocated to rubble or waste.
+Rubble blocks were often roughly dressed and squared by hammer (scabbled).
+For bridge-work, ashlar was usually reserved for voussoirs (arch stones) whereas rubble was usually used for the spandrels and abutments.
 Mortar was made from quicklime or slaked lime and sand which took some time to set as it slowly turned back into calcium carbonate.
 The speed at which it would ‘go-off’ or set was determined by the amount of impurity; a faster set was needed in the cold Scottish climate, particularly for pointing.
 However, with ashlar, lime putty (very pure hydrated lime) was mixed with whitening (chalk), linseed oil and sometimes horsehair.

 Independent designer architects did not appear until around 1700.
 In England, Christopher Wren (1670s) may be thought of as the first independent architect.
 He had never worked on a building site and tended to keep his hands clean.
 The title of Master Mason then changed to Master of Works.
 In 1716 Henri Gautier (Ref), a French doctor, mathematician and architect wrote the first book on the construction of bridges.
 His Traité de Ponts addressed all aspects of design, choice of site, construction and contemporary regulations.
-He reported on the great 17th century Italian masters, and using examples both wooden and masonry, he provided operational instructions for the size and shape of piers, cutwaters, arches, spandrels and parapets.
-An interesting perspective is that in 1716, Gautier devoted as many pages to wooden bridges as he did to masonry.
-Many of these principles were later endorsed by Charles Hutton (Ref), in his very mathematical treatise, The Principles of Stone Bridges, published in 1772.
+He reported on the great 17th century Italian masters, and using examples both wooden and masonry he provided operational instructions for the size and shape of piers, cutwaters, arches, spandrels and parapets.
+An interesting perspective is that in 1716 Gautier devoted as many pages to wooden bridges as he did to masonry.
+Many of these principles were later endorsed by Charles Hutton (Ref) in his very mathematical treatise, The Principles of Stone Bridges, published in 1772.

 Even a simple semi-circular voussoir arch cannot be built without faux-works or centering because the structure will not stand up until every voussoir is in place.
-Temporary centering structures were made of wood and the carpenters often erected, dismantled and re-erected the same centering on different rings of the arch, across the barrel, until each arch ring was completed (above, left).
-More frequently, an entire arch was constructed on wood.
-Hutton notes that timber centering was a significant part of the cost, and that the same profile could only be used if all the arches were the same size.
+Temporary centering structures were made of wood, and the carpenters often erected, dismantled and re-erected the same centering on different rings of the arch, across the barrel, until each arch was completed (above, left).
+More frequently, an entire arch falsework was constructed of wood.
+Hutton notes that timber was a significant part of the cost, and that the same profile could only be used if all the arches were the same size.
 Hence differently sized arches were rare and expensive.
 It was always known that abutments had to be constructed in solid anchored masonry; frequently ashlar was used and sometimes short wooden piles were driven into the foundation layer in advance of the masonry.

 The construction of multi-arched bridges posed a particular problem.
 Semicircular arches will stand alone if the barrel is thick enough.
 Each arch can be built separately and the wooden centering can then be dismantled and moved on to the next arch.
-Segmental arches with slender piers (less than 1/4 of span) will usually rely on the lateral resistance buttressing from the immediate neighbouring arch; the obvious implication is that false-work centering is required for the entire structure, all at the same time, to avoid complete collapse.
+Segmental arches with slender piers (less than 1/4 of span) will usually rely on the lateral resistance buttressing from the immediate neighbouring arch.
+The obvious implication is that false-works are required for the entire structure, all at the same time, to avoid complete collapse.
 Once completed, however, the advantage of low flat segmental arches lies in reduced height for a given span, so that fewer piers are needed.
 There is also more flexibility and room for diversity with a slimmer more elegant profile and a clear advantage of less steep gradients on the approach.
 The disadvantage lies in that very interdependence; if flood-waters engulf these flatter arches they may well all collapse at the same time.

 Multi-span bridges had always presented the extra challenge of constructing piers in mid-stream.
 Gautier discusses this in broad principles.
 Ruddock (Ref) provides a modern detailed analysis.
 When possible a rock foundation was chosen, and a site without tidal range was preferred.
 A small tidal range in shallow water might permit the Roman approach of constructing a wooden cofferdam on the river bed (Old Scots: bulwark.
 Old French :bâtardeau) In this case, a gin and ram was employed to drive piles into the mud, adjacent to each other, until a full semi-watertight circle was completed, perhaps 50ft. in diameter.
 Then the central pool was emptied by chains of men with ladders and scoops.
 A wider tidal range usually required starlings: these were artificial islands.
 The construction was similar to a cofferdam, but piles were driven into the river bed and a chamber was constructed; rubble was then poured in to the chamber on each receding tide.
 The stone piers were built on top of the starling.
 This arrangement was more commonly seen below English bridges and was clearly recorded at Berwick.
 The French called this an encaissement and filled it with a crude concrete mix.
 (The word ‘pile’ is confusing; the French used it to describe a pier, whereas, in French, a pile is ‘un pieu’.)
 A more common approach, seen more often in Scotland, and also useful for a significant tidal height, was to sink a large wooden frame or ‘brander' made up of longitudinal planks.
 This frame would be filled directly with rubble and sunk on the required spot.
 In this way, a different form of starling was created which had no vertical piles.
 The French called it a 'crêche’, the English, a‘ grating’.
 There are reliable records of brander foundations at Ayr, Dee, Perth and Stirling.
 Hutton’s late 18th-century glossary describes a Caisson, not as a cofferdam as would be expected, but as a wooden boat on which the pier was constructed in ashlar only to be sunk when it reached low-tide level height.
 This appears to be a later version of a grating.